-At Global, our Fire Stopping team go above and beyond to ensure you property is a safe as possible.
+At Global, our Fire Stopping team go above and beyond to ensure your property is as safe as possible.

 Providing real and expert Fire Stopping insights

-When a building has voids and cavities, a cavity barrier will be employed to ensure it is fire stopped.
-It is made of intumescent material, meaning it expands to fill the cavity when exposed to heat or fire to completely seal it off, so that fire and smoke cannot spread between compartments.
+When a building has voids and cavities, a cavity barrier will be employed to ensure a fire is stopped.
+It is made of intumescent material, meaning it expands to fill the cavity when exposed to heat or fire to completely seal it off so that fire and smoke cannot spread between compartments.

-When a building is more open plan, with wider spaces, technicians may install a Fire Curtain to close of a compartment.
-When a fire is detected by the premises Fire Panel, the Fire Curtain is deployed to create a wall, separating compartments into smaller ones to reduced the spread of fire and smoke.
+When a building is more open plan, with wider spaces, technicians may install a Fire Curtain to close off a compartment.
+When a fire is detected by the premises Fire Panel, the Fire Curtain is deployed to create a wall, separating compartments into smaller ones to reduce the spread of fire and smoke.

-With the same principle as a Fire Collar, Fire Sleeves are employed to fire stop pipes, wiring or duct work.
+With the same principle as a Fire Collar, Fire Sleeves are employed to fire stop pipes, wiring or ductwork.
 A technician may choose to use a Fire Sleeve for various reasons, such as the nature of the material it is protecting.
-When exposed to heat or fire, a Fire Sleeve will expand to close any breaks in the compartment.
+When exposed to heart or fire, a Fire Sleeve will expand to close any breaks in the compartment.